jm1021/churchofjesuschrist/_posts/2024-09-01-moroni_helaman.md

 Captain Moroni is renowned for his passionate and direct letters, particularly those directed at Amalickiah and Pahoran.
 His epistles reflect a profound commitment to his people's freedom and a willingness to confront perceived threats to righteousness head-on.

-However, `modern readers might find his fervor almost too intense`, perhaps even unsettling when considering today's more "inclusive" and "unity" approach.
+However, **modern readers might find his fervor almost too intense, perhaps even unsettling when considering today's more "inclusive" and "unity" approach**.
 For example, his letter to Pahoran in Alma 60 is filled with frustration, accusations, and a call to action against perceived corruption.
 This reflects a deep zeal for righteousness, but in contemporary contexts, such a direct and confrontational tone might be seen as problematic or overly aggressive, likely leading to more negative responses or conflict rather than resolution.

 ---

 Captain Moroni had to deal with a lot!
 How did he react when he heard about Pahoran and the rebellion at home?

-`As a missionary many years ago, we talked about "dusting your feet."` Mob behavior can be in our own midst.
+**As a missionary many years ago, we talked about "dusting your feet."** Mob behavior can be in our own midst.

 ## Pahoran's Response